 A master's essay is a scholarly paper demonstrating a student's understanding of the issues and research surrounding a particular topic in criminology and criminal justice.
-The essay follows completion of all coursework and is guided by a faculty advisor.
+The essay follows the completion of all coursework and is guided by a faculty advisor.
 The finished product is an essay that displays a thorough understanding and mastery of the research topic.

-After consultation with your faculty essay advisor, you should submit the master's essay form to the academic services officer, who will then complete an over-ride allowing you to register for three essay credits (CRJ 7999).
+After consultation with your faculty essay advisor, you should submit the master's essay form to the academic services officer, who will then complete an override allowing you to register for three essay credits (CRJ 7999).

 Choosing an essay topic and advisor

 Students choosing the essay option should approach a faculty member regarding essay advising the semester prior to beginning work on the essay.
 Choose up to three areas of criminology/criminal justice that you would like to investigate in-depth.
 You will eventually choose only one and narrow that topic in consultation with your essay advisor.
-Think about topics in your classes that interested you and begin reading articles and books on the topics.
+Think about topics in your classes that interest you and begin reading articles and books on the topics.

 Knowledge of current research in the area will help you narrow your topic and present a more coherent proposal to prospective advisors.
-Students who wish to pursue a topic on which they have had no course work should consider working with a faculty member on the topic through a Directed Study (CRJ 7990) before beginning the essay.
+Students who wish to pursue a topic on which they have had no coursework should consider working with a faculty member on the topic through a Directed Study (CRJ 7990) before beginning the essay.

 Contact a faculty member whose area of specialization most closely matches your preferred topic.
 Describe your plans and ask if he or she would be willing to work with you on the project.
 If he or she accepts, you will begin negotiating the terms of the essay.
 After submitting your essay form you will be able to register for CRJ 7999 for three credits.
-If the faculty member declines, contact another professor, or begin the process again with a different topic.
+If the faculty member declines, contact another professor or begin the process again with a different topic.
 Students unsure of whom to approach should consult with the graduate director regarding potential faculty advisors.